fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

   * Muawiya II
   * Marwan I - cousin of Uthman
-  * 685-705: Khalifate of Abd al-Malik, who manages to restore Umayyad rule.
+  * 685-705: Califate of Abd al-Malik, who manages to restore Umayyad rule.
   * 691: The Dome of the Rock is completed in Jerusalem.
 Building of the Al-Aqsa mosque.
-  * 705-715: Khalifate of al-Walid
+  * 705-715: Califate of al-Walid
-  * 717-720: Khalifate of Umar II
+  * 717-720: Califate of Umar II
-  * 720-724: Khalifate of Yazid II
+  * 720-724: Califate of Yazid II
-  * 724-743: Khalifate of Hisham I
+  * 724-743: Califate of Hisham I
   * 642-728: Hasan al-Basri, hadith scholar, religious reformer and ascetic.
+  * 762 The foundation of Baghdad, which becomes the new Abbasid capital.
+  * 775-785: Califate of al-Maghdi.
+He encourages the development of fiqh, acknowledge the piety of the religious movement.
   *
 <details>
 <summary>